Residential Recycling Services

 The City of McKinney will pick up yard waste for recycling.
 Here’s what to do :

-- Limbs must be cut in 4-foot lengths, tied with string or twine and bundled into bundles of 50 lbs or less.
+- Limbs must be cut in 4-foot lengths, tied with string or twine (no tape or wire) in bundles of 50 pounds or less.

-- All grass clippings and leaves must go into brown paper biodegradable bags.
+- All grass clippings and leaves must be placed in brown paper bags.

 This is an automatic pick-up each week on your trash collection day, with no need to schedule.
 A separate truck will pick up yard waste.

-Mulch, dirt, concrete, stones or brown bags over 50 lbs will not be collected.
+Mulch, dirt, concrete, stones or plastic bags will not be collected.
 For more information, contact Waste Connections at 469-452-8000.

 Yard waste collected by Waste Connections is taken to the regional composting facility in Plano.